somphene/somphene.github.io/log/_posts/2020-06-09-00-Classification-of-Language.md

   - We rewrite the statement as: the center is its own Idnetity.

-  - We rewrite the statement as: the center is
+  - We rewrite the statement as: the center is.

+  - We rewrite the statement as: the center.

+  - We rewrite the statement as: center.

+  - We rewrite the statement as: .

+  - We rewrite the statement as:

+Another way is to identify 'the center' to 'is

-  - We rewrite the statement as: the center
+  - We rewrite the statement as: the center is.

+  - We rewrite the statement as: is.

-  - We rewrite the statement as: center
+  - We rewrite the statement as: .

   - We rewrite the statement as:

 So we have seen that the story "Once upon a time there was a circle" is coming from the story "Once upon a time there was a point".
 A point is the circle.